Which is the best MIDI keyboard for FL Studio?

 What makes the Novation Launchkey Mini stand out is the drum pads.
 With 16 of them, this is the MIDI keyboard for FL Studio producers who want full control over their beats – both live and for producing.

 On top of that, all 16 drum pads are backlit as well as multi-colored.
+If you want a smart portable option

 - Drum Pads – 16 multi-colored backlit drum pads make this MIDI keyboard an unbeatable choice for producers who center their songs around the beat-making process.
+Clip launching optimized pads ensure users can collaborate on a loop in order to create awesome beats.

 - 8 Assignable Knobs – Despite all the drum pads, Novation has included 8 knobs for greater functionality.